What does Habitat for Humanity Tucson do?

 Please visit the Apply for a Home page for more information.

-We currently have a Weatherization program that helps make older homes more energy efficient.
+We currently have a Home Repair program that helps older homes with minor to critical home repairs.

-Qualifying homeowners can receive up to $2,500 in energy efficient upgrades which can help lower utility costs and make homes safer, more comfortable places to live!
+Qualifying homeowners can receive services to help lower utility costs and make homes safer, more comfortable places to live!

 Unfortunately, Habitat for Humanity Tucson only has resources to build a certain number of homes each year.
 Those homes are paired months before their completion with a qualified Habitat homeowner.